trntv/apis-list/apis/randomusergenerator/randomusergenerator.md

 # RandomUserGenerator
 Random user generator is a FREE API for generating placeholder user information.
 Get profile photos, names, and more.
-It&#x27;s like Lorem Ipsum, for people.
+It's like Lorem Ipsum, for people.

 ##  🔗 Links
 **Docs / Website**: https://randomuser.me/